wbamberg/idl-reference/docs/mozIStorageAsyncConnection.md

 transaction.
 These statements can be reused immediately, and
 reset does not need to be called.

-@param aStatements
-       The array of statements to execute asynchronously, in the order they
-       are given in the array.
-@param aNumStatements
-       The number of statements in aStatements.
-@param aCallback [optional]
-       The callback object that will be notified of progress, errors, and
-       completion.
-@return an object that can be used to cancel the statements execution.

 @note If you have any custom defined functions, they must be
        re-entrant since they can be called on multiple threads.